Outside the classroom experiences

-Please read and be sure that you understand these guidelines before submitting your proposal.
-In developing your project and filling out all forms, ensure that you (and your mentor) are complete and descriptive to avoid delays.
-If you have any questions, contact Dr. Mallory.
+Please read and ensure that you understand these guidelines before submitting your proposal.
+In developing your project and filling out all forms, be complete and descriptive to avoid delays.
+If you have any questions, contact the capstone/independent study coordinator:

 Types of Projects

-Independent Study can allow a student to obtain a variety of different educational experiences.
-The only strict guidelines are that the experience must be applicable to the student’s degree and career goals, and that it must not be something that can be obtained through a scheduled BSC course.
-Common Independent Study projects involve research with a faculty member or other scientist, directed reading or library research projects that build upon regular coursework, and specialized training.
+Independent Study can allow you to obtain a variety of different educational experiences.
+The only strict guidelines are that the experience must be applicable to your degree and career goals, and that it must not be something obtainable through a scheduled BSC course.
+Common Independent Study projects involve research with a faculty member or other scientist, directed reading or library research projects that build upon regular coursework, specialized training, and teaching support/pedagogy.

-Depending on the type of project, some time may be needed to arrange the details of the project, find time in the mentor’s schedule to work with you, and get the project approved.
+Depending on the type of project, it can take time to arrange the details of the project, find a spot in the mentor’s schedule to work with you, and submit the project for approval.
 This is particularly true if you are wanting to start working in a research lab, as labs have finite space and sometimes fill up months in advance.
 Therefore, if you want to gain some Independent Study experience, it is advisable to start the process of identifying a mentor early.
 In identifying your mentor, try to find someone who works in a field that interests you or is part of your career goals, and who seems to be enthusiastic about mentoring you.
 Situations where either the mentor or mentee are less than enthused about the project are not likely to result in a worthwhile experience for either.

 Start early enough to leave sufficient time to complete required paperwork before the due date for that paperwork.

-1. After working out the details of your project with your mentor, including the plans for the final report, you fill in the Online Project Proposal form and submit it to the Department of Biological Sciences for approval.
+1. After developing the details of your project with your mentor, you fill in the online project proposal form and submit it to the Department of Biological Sciences for approval.

-Once both the report (if neccesary) and evaluation form have arrived in the BSC office, a final grade will be determined.
-If any of the required items are late it may jeopardize your grade and graduation, so work to ensure that everything arrives on time.
+All final reports and evaluations are due before the start of final exams.
+Following submission of all materials, we will award your final grade.
+If any of the required items are late it may jeopardize your grade, so work to ensure that everything arrives on time.

 Online Project Proposal

-Once you have read and understood the above information, and developed your project plan with your mentor:
+Once you have read and understood the above information, and developed your project plan, click below to access the online form.